chelseavalentine/Notes/README.md

 # Notes

 A collection of notes on a variety of books, courses, and online resources so that I don't need to store a lot of journals.

-Hopefully this will eventually become an easy reference for making recommendations and identifying which books were insightful or insightless.
+_Disclaimer:_ Just because I took note of it, doesn't mean that I agree with it years later.

 **Recommendation legend:**